mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ### Aggregating data from multiple row fields

-By default, the `apply` method of an aggregation function receives an array of values that represent a single field for each row.
+By default, the `apply` method of the aggregation function receives an array of values that represent a single field value of each row.
 For example, the `sum` aggregation function receives the values of the `gross` field.

-In the demo below, the values in the `Profit` column are derived from the `gross` and `budget` fields of the row:
+In the example below, the values in the `profit` column are derived from the `gross` and `budget` fields of the row:

 ```tsx
 {